focusaurus/raven-hapi-bug/readme.md

 * Process hangs for over **5 seconds**

 ### Digging into root cause
-* It seems like `raven/lib/client.js:311` in the client `send` function where `stringify` is called is where chaos takes the reigns
+* It seems like in raven 2.4.2: `raven/lib/client.js:311` in the client `send` function where `stringify` is called is where chaos takes the reigns

 ## Same request with raven sampleRate: 0